reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/notification2/subscriptions/c8y_notification2_subscriptions_create.md

 ### Options

 ```
       --apiFilter strings          Filter notifications by api
       --context string             The context to which the subscription is associated.
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --device strings             The managed object to which the subscription is associated. (accepts pipeline)
       --fragmentsToCopy strings    Transforms the data to only include specified custom fragments.
 Each custom fragment is identified by a unique name.
 If nothing is specified here, the data is forwarded as-is.
   -h, --help                       help for create
       --name string                The subscription name.
 Each subscription is identified by a unique name within a specific context.
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string       Body template variables
+      --templateVars stringArray   Body template variables
       --typeFilter string          The data needs to have the specified value in its type property to meet the filter criteria.
 ```

 ### Options inherited from parent commands